#1 BEAUTY BOO-BOO

 There's no harm in getting a facial before the big day, right?
 Well... don't.
 There's a possibility of you breaking out or getting red, irritated skin.
 Ditto for beauty products that aren't on your go-to list.
 If you do want to get a facial, do it at least a week prior to your wedding day, and go for a gentle, soothing and hydrating one.
 The night before the wedding, try these 7 beauty tips for a flawless face.

 Don't place too much emphasis on the favours, especially if they're going to cost you extra moolah.
 A thoughful or useful gift's great, but don't fuss too much over the packaging or details - it'll likely wind up in the bin or left on the table, anyway.
 Or consider these eco-friendly wedding favours that the Earth and your guests will love.

-#4 Wedding DIY
+#4 WEDDING DIY

 It's a great way to save cost and unleash your creative side.
 But take on too much and you may find yourself with too little time to focus on more important matters.
 Or worse, be on the way to bride/groomzilla-dom.